Careers Events and Employer-led Sessions

 This FREE event is for both first and second year students, across all subjects, to increase Employability Skills by working with Business Advisers from large employers including HSBC, Kreston Reeves, RSA, Nestle, PVL, Accenture, Assurity Consulting & Wakefield’s Jewellers.
 Students can hone their problem solving and decision making skills, work as a team to overcome mental challenges, participate in various leadership and management tasks.
 FREE food and drink, plus PRIZES for the winning teams and individuals who make an outstanding contribution on the day.
 Invitations to book places will be sent out nearer the time.

 This is a timetabled Programme of study for those second year students identified as unlikely to go on to university via the conventional UCAS route.
-Taught by Steve Martell (Deputy Principal), with 1:1 advice and guidance provided by Lucy Hargreaves (Employability Programme Co-ordinator), the Programme involves many employer-led sessions on CV and interview skills, mock assessment centres, psychometric testing, various alternatives to (and different ways in which to access) university with the key focus on generating the skills, knowledge and attitude students require in order to be ‘work ready’.
+Taught by Steve Martell (Deputy Principal), the Programme involves many employer-led sessions on CV and interview skills, mock assessment centres, psychometric testing, various alternatives to (and different ways in which to access) university with the key focus on generating the skills, knowledge and attitude students require in order to be ‘work ready’.
 Any students who are interested in signing-up to this Programme should chat to their Tutor.

 Careers activities which have taken place around Collyer’s: